 To perform a one-way ANOVA analysis, we investigated whether the assumptions of data normality and homogeneous variances are satisfied.
 We used the Shapiro-Wilk test to investigate for normal distribution of the data and Levene's test, for homogeneity of variances, using mAP scores obtained with the top-N ensembles.
 We plotted the residuals to investigate if the assumption of normal residual distribution is satisfied.
-Fig 19 shows the following: (A) The mean plot for the mAP scores obtained by the top-N ensembles using Rad-1, Rad-2, and STAPLE-generated consensus ROI annotations, and (B) a plot of the quantiles of the residuals against that of the normal distribution.
+Fig 16 shows the following: (A) The mean plot for the mAP scores obtained by the top-N ensembles using Rad-1, Rad-2, and STA-PLE-generated consensus ROI annotations, and (B) a plot of the quantiles of the residuals against that of the normal distribution.

-It is observed from Fig 19B that all the points fall approximately along with a 45-degree reference that shows that the assumption of the normal distribution is satisfied.
-Table 13 shows the consolidated results of Shapiro-Wilk, Levene, and one-way ANOVA analyses.
+It is observed from the residual plot shown in Fig 16 that all the points fall approximately along with a 45-degree reference.
+This underscores the fact that the assumption of normal distribution of data is satisfied.
+Table 10 shows the consolidated results of Shapiro-Wilk, Levene, and one-way ANOVA analyses.